 1. You can access your equity in the policy any time you want and for any reason you want

 2. No nosy credit applications are required, you don’t have to beg for money or pledge your first born to get it.

 3. You can pay back your loan on your own schedule, not someone else’s

 4. If you hit a tight spot, you can reduce or skip some payments, and no collection agencies will call, no goon squad will come to repossess your stuff or foreclose on your house, and you won’t get a black mark on your credit report

 5. While you do pay interest on policy loans (at a rate that’s often less than rates available from financial institutions), the interest you pay ultimately ends up back in your policy, as described on pages 100-102 of my best-selling book

 6. If your policy is issued by one of the handful of companies that meets all the necessary requirements, when you take a policy loan, your policy can continue growing as though you hadn’t touched a penny of it!
 You’ll continue to earn the same pre-set and guaranteed cash value increase every year AND you’ll receive the same dividends as if you had no loans against your policy

-While dividends aren’t guaranteed, Bank On Yourself Authorized Advisors use companies that have paid dividends every single year for over 100 years – including during the Great Depression.
+While dividends aren’t guaranteed, Bank On Yourself Professionals use companies that have paid dividends every single year for over 100 years – including during the Great Depression.